yh15kla9/github-lesser-known-programming-languages/README.md

 - [Unison](https://github.com/unisonweb/unison) - Unison is a modern, statically-typed purely functional language, similar to Haskell, but with the ability to describe entire distributed systems with a single program.
 # V:
 - [V1](https://github.com/mwiedeV1/v1) - V1 is a simple functional interpreter language with syntax from C, PHP and JavaScript.
 It was developed from the scratch.
 The focus is on administrative and experimental programming, but it has enhanced benefits like Multithreading, CGI, Web functions and native function calling.
 The most buildin functions are compatible with PHP, for example fopen().
-- [Vortex](https://github.com/dibsonthis/Vortex) - Vortex is a language designed to explore links and relationships between entities.
-It heavily relies on side effects, and as such it would fall under the Dysfunctional Programming paradigm.
 # W:
 # X:
 # Y: